marriammahmed/IT_MoonEnhancementandMedicalImaging/README.md

 ## 4. Submitting Your Contribution

-Once you have tested and are happy with all functionalities implementations in your module, it's time to submit it for review (latest 17th for Group 1 and 18th for Group 2).
+Once you have tested and are happy with all functionalities implementated in your module, it is time to submit it for review (latest 17th for Group 1 and 18th for Group 2).

 ### 4.1.
 Use Git for Version Control

 1.  **Create a new branch** for your feature.
 This keeps your work separate from the main codebase.

     ```bash
-    # Make sure you are on the main branch and have the latest changes
-    git checkout main
-    git pull

     # Create and switch to a new branch
     git checkout -b feature/john-doe
     ```